You don't have enough time to do that thing? Parkinson's Law says otherwise.

 Parkinson's Law describes your tendency to work faster, smarter, or simply prioritise effectively when you impose a shorter deadline.
 Key techniques that flow from this mental model include:

 - Timeboxing, which sets self-imposed time constraints for a meeting or task, and

-- Forcing Functions, which involves committing to externally imposed deadlines, such as a task, event or another activity, as a defining limit — see the Actionable Takeaways below for more.
+- Forcing Functions, which involves committing to externally imposed deadlines, such as an event or another activity, as a defining limit — see the Actionable Takeaways below for more.

 Parkinson’s Law is typically applied to productivity, as it encourages you to stop procrastinating and/or challenge perfectionism by reducing the amount of time you assign for each task.
 However, the principle behind Parkinson's Law can be used to explain broader phenomena where the demand for any resource tends to match its supply.

 CALENDARS REPLACING TASK LISTS?

 Timeboxing jobs in your calendar based on your values and priorities is a productivity approach that runs in stark contrast with the usual 'To-Do List' approach.

 Advocates of this calendar-driven approach argue that it allows you to include family time, exercise and other elements that you can enjoy 'guilt-free' because it's in your schedule.

 Consider this mental model in relation to earning more money and watching your living costs increase; moving into a larger house only to fill it within a few months; using a bigger plate and eating more; or taking a large shopping trolley at the supermarket only to purchase more groceries.

 In that sense, this model is a reminder to apply structural constraints, even relatively arbitrary ones, to limit how much of a resource (money, things, food, shopping or yes, time) that you use.
 Rather than simply apply it to projects, consider how you might use a broader view of Parkinson's Law to challenge your meeting agendas, lifestyle choices, and the design of your home.